LiaScript/docs/README.md

   output;
 </script>

-### Interactive Coding
+### Styling

     --{{0}}--
-Why should code examples not be interactive and editable, especially if it is JavaScript or any other language that has been ported to it?
-Simply add the required resources to the initial comment with keyword `script`.

-1. Add resource to main-comment: `script: url.js`

-2. Add a trailing script-tag to your code: `<script>@input</script>`

-3. A project with multiple files can be realized with `@input(0)`, `@input(1)`, ...,`@input(n)`.

-                                     --{{1}}--
-And add an additional script tag to the end of your language definition with an `@input` macro.
-This element is afterwards substituted with your code and executed.
-We provide some basic examples within the following section.

-                                    --{{2}}--
-Use the `@input` macro as a parameterized function in projects.
-The number defines the the file, starting from 0.

-#### Styling

-As for Tables, it is also possible to apply some basic styling attributes to the editor.
-At default code-snippets that ar not executable will not show line numbers in order to be used also for pseudo-code, while executeable blocks will show line numbers, while the later ones can be edited and not the others.
-However, you can apply the follow attributes to make some definitions explicit.
-We tried to apply the common ACE notation.
-Attributes have to be applied per code-block, as it is shown in the example:
+As for all previous elements, it is also possible to apply some basic styling attributes to the editor.
+By default, code snippets that are not executable will not show line numbers, allowing them to be used for pseudo-code.
+However, executable blocks will show line numbers, indicating that they can be edited.
+You can apply the following attributes to make these definitions explicit.
+We have tried to use the common ACE notation for these attributes.
+These attributes need to be applied per code block, as demonstrated in the example below:

 ````` markdown
 <!-- data-showGutter="false" -->